magefan/module-omnibus-price-tracker/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/catalog/product/cache/28b407cef1668fd0bdd6f36db3e8e2f0/i/c/icon-price-tracker.jpg">

-[Magento 2 Google Tag Manager](https://magefan.com/magento-2-price-history)  is the extension that allows you to track prices in Magento 2 and display the lowest price on discounted or all products.
+[Magento 2 Price History](https://magefan.com/magento-2-price-history)  is the extension that allows you to track prices in Magento 2 and display the lowest price on discounted or all products.
 It not only allows you to comply with the EU Omnibus Price Directive.
 You can provide a better customer experience by being transparent about your discounts and sales.

 <a href="https://magefan.com/magento-2-price-history"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/download-magefan-extensions.png"></a><a href="https://magefan.com/magento-2-price-history#live-demo"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/magefan-live-demo.png"></a>

 ## Requirements
   * Magento Community 2.2.0-2.4.x (CE, EE, ECE, B2B)
   * [Magefan Community Extension](https://github.com/magefan/module-community) >= v2.1.13.
 Please install this extension first if you use installation via FTP.
-  * **Note** that extension is free only for the Magento Community (Open Source) Edition.
-For Magento EE, ECE, B2B you need to purchase the license at magefan.com.

 ## Benefits
 * Compliance with the EU Omnibus Price Directive